rehive/docs-portal/content/extensions/stellar/introduction.md

 weight: 1
 ---

 The Stellar extension is used as an interface between the Stellar and Rehive ledgers.
-It provides an API for a company to create and manage a Stellar wallet.
+It provides an API for a company to create and manage a Stellar application.
 There is both a mainnet Stellar Service as well as a Stellar Testnet Service.

 <strong>Testnet</strong>